Head Injuries Are Nothing to Take Lightly

 In most cases, persons diagnosed with a traumatic brain injury require a period of rehabilitation.
 Attorneys Barr and Mudford make sure that any necessary follow-up treatments are covered long after immediate symptoms seem to subside.
 This is critical in light of California statutes of limitation (time limits) which determine how long after an accident you can claim damages for personal injury.

-Call Us to Arrange a Free Consultation if You Have Been in an Accident and Have Experienced a Head Injury
+Call Us to Arrange a Free Consultation if You Have Experienced a Head Injury in an Accident

 For your ease and convenience, we can meet at our office, in your home, or even at the hospital.
 In the Redding area, contact Barr and Mudford at (530) 243-8008 or (800) 528-2020 or send us an email.
 We’ll get back to you right away.